Left for Dead, A Patriot Escapes

 During the fight here, Patriot Capt.
 Joseph Graham ended up in a horseback sabre duel with one or more British dragoons.
 He was “badly wounded, with three bullet wounds in the thigh, a sabre thrust in his side, a gash on the neck, and four cuts to the forehead.
 He wrote of his head wound that, ‘some of my brains exuded.’”
 British troopers found him after the battle somewhere in this vicinity, but decided not to bother killing him as he was clearly dying.

 That was a mistake.
 After they left, he managed to crawl to a spring in the vicinity of the current church building across the street.
-He was found by a young woman who took him to her family’s home and nursed him through the next day.
+He was found by Susannah Amanda Alexander, who took him to her family’s home nearby.
+She and her mother nursed him through the next day.
 A British officer’s wife offered to arrange a surgeon’s visit, but to avoid being captured, Graham somehow took off that night for his home in today’s Lincoln County.
 He eventually returned to the army.

 What to See